-In the previous two posts we took at a look at the first two building blocks to increase your score and percentile on CAT Quant — Accuracy & Question Selection.
-In this post we will look at the third building block — if the first two blocks provide the impetus towards the higher score, this block is the one from where you take off towards a higher score — Speed.
+In the previous two posts, we took a look at the first two building blocks to increase your score and percentile on CAT Quant — Accuracy & Question Selection.
+In this post, we will look at the third building block — if the first two blocks provide the impetus towards the higher score, this block is the one from where you take off towards a higher score — Speed.

-Increasing your speed but at least 2x is a function of changing three things in the way you execute a solution:
+Increasing your speed by at least 2x is a function of changing three things in the way you execute a solution:

 - increasing your number crunching muscle